hpe-container-platform-community/hcp-demo-env-aws-terraform/README.md

 - Please read the project license before using this project.
 ```

-**IMPORTANT:** If you haven't yet had any exposure to HPE Container Platform, you should head to [HPE Demonstration Portal](https://hpedemoportal.ext.hpe.com/) (search for HPE Container Plaftorm) where you can schedule to run some demo workflows (available for HPE Employees and Partners only).
+**IMPORTANT:** If you haven't yet had any exposure to HPE Container Platform, you should head to [HPE Demonstration Portal](https://hpedemoportal.ext.hpe.com/) (search for HPE Container Plaftorm) where you can schedule to run some demo workflows.
+This is available for HPE Employees and Partners only.

 ### Pre-requisites